-"Thanks!"
-Marsha yelled above the din of the battle, kicking at the creature’s head, stunning it long enough for Faith to right herself and hammer its spine with both fists, killing it.
-She took a second to look around, noting slayers methodically surrounding and killing the demons among them.
+“Thanks!”
+Marsha yelled above the din of the battle.
+She kicked at the creature’s head, stunning it long enough for Faith to right herself and hammer its spine with both fists, killing it.
+Faith took a second to look around, noting slayers methodically surrounding and killing the demons among them.

-Another metal groan attracted their attention, drawing their gazes to where another gateway was opening in the wall, releasing more demons.
+Another metal groan attracted their attention, drawing their gazes to another gateway opening in the wall and releasing more demons.

-"Enough already," Faith muttered.
-She spared a moment to trip a demon, which dodged near her in the midst of its fight with Lori, then tore off a strip of her shirt and wrapped it around her hand.
-With it protecting her somewhat from the sharp edge she hauled at one of the cat-demon’s sharp dorsal spines until it tore free.
+“Enough already,” Faith muttered.
+She spared a moment to trip a demon, which had dodged near her in the midst of its fight with Lori, then tore off a strip of her shirt and wrapped it around her hand.
+With this basic protection from the sharp edges, she hauled at one of the cat-demon’s sharp dorsal spines until it tore free.

 “Here,” she said, tossing it to Marsha, “see if you can cut some more out.”